 I am currently working on two new book projects: one on the aesthetic dimensions of our ethical lives with others (taking off from my article, “The Aesthetics of Moral Address,” which you can find in Papers) and another on the philosophy of Iris Murdoch.
+I am also working on a new series of essays on the rationality of emotions, with a focus upon their role in moral change.

 My official Vanderbilt University page can be found here.